 Other than those, there are even more things you can do with the GT-AX11000.
 For example, you can use it to wake up other network devices via the Wake-on-LAN tool.
 There are also Alexa and IFTTT integrations for the router to work with other SmartHome devices.

 In short, the GT-AX11000 can do more than I have time or space to list them all here.

 It’s hard to take pictures of the Asus GT-AX11000.
 Partly because the router is so big but mostly, since it’s is a square, it looks the same from any angle.
 Again, from my point of view, appearance is the least exciting thing about this piece of hardware.

 I’ve reviewed several different gaming routers before, and the GT-AX11000 ups the ante on this front.
 It has everything the GT-AC5300 had to offer and then a lot more.

 When you log into its web user interface, you’ll immediately realize how this router is all about gaming.
-For example, on the dashboard, there is a display of real-time ping and jitter (ping variation) values of your Internet connection and a long list of popular games.
+For example, there is a display of real-time ping and jitter (ping variation) values of your Internet connection and a long list of popular games on the dashboard.
 Clicking on a game icon will bring you to the Game Radar, one of a few features mentioned below.

 You can also customize the router’s ROG light on top to make it sync with other ROG gears.
 And then, of course, there is a slew of game-related features.

-Gamer Private Network, on the other hand, allows the router to connect to a game-centric private network powered by WTFast.
-Generally, you need a WTFast account for each gaming client, but with the router supporting this, all connected devices will be part of the private network, without you having to configure WFTfast on each game console.
+On the other hand, Gamer Private Network allows the router to connect to a game-centric private network powered by WTFast.
+Generally, you need a WTFast account for each gaming client, but with the router supporting this, all connected devices will be part of the private network without configuring WFTfast on each game console.